 - After Scouts have been registered for their classes, the adult leader may begin to fill in their respective Merit Badge applications.
-If Scouts choose to use their own, Camp Pupukea will replace them with blank ones upon arrival at camp. - Be sure to hold onto the troop's Merit Badge applications until arrival at camp. - For troops that did not fill them out ahead of time, Camp Pupukea will issue the Merit Badge applications upon arrival to camp.
-These will need to be completed and turned into the camp director/program director as soon as possible. - Do not give the Merit Badge applications to the Scouts or to the Merit Badge instructors - At the conclusion of camp, on Saturday morning, the adult leader will receive an envelope with all of the Merit Badge applications.
+If Scouts choose to use their own, Camp Pupukea will replace them with blank ones upon arrival at camp. - Be sure to hold onto the troop's Merit Badge applications until arrival at camp. - For troops that did not fill them out ahead of time, Merit Badge applications may be purchesed upon arrival to camp.
+These will need to be completed and you will receive further insuction at the SM/SPL meeting on sunday. - Do not give the Merit Badge applications to the Scouts or to the Merit Badge instructors - At the conclusion of camp, on Saturday morning, the adult leader will receive an envelope with all of the Merit Badge applications.
 Please audit them prior to leaving camp. - For troops departing camp early, Merit Badge applications will not be ready prior to Saturday morning.
-Council units can pick up their unit's Merit Badge applications from the Oahu Service Center.
+Council units can pick up their unit's Merit Badge applications from the Oahu Service Centerduring the week of August 5, 2019.
 Out of Council unit's Merit Badge applications will be mailed to the unit.